code-312/ceic-jekyll/README.md

 We'd like to keep all the code in master branch as close to production as possible.
 Feel free to keep a personal branch(s) to play around in when testing etc. When you are ready: create a new branch, write only the code needed, test it, document it, make meaningful commits and then make a merge request.

 ### Where should I start?
+Complete the [first issue](https://github.com/Code-For-Chicago/ceic-jekyll/issues/12).
+Yes it's silly, but it lets a new dev test out the whole dev flow and all the tech works.

 Look through the [issues](https://github.com/Code-For-Chicago/ceic-jekyll/issues), and assign one to yourself.
 Or create an issue if you see something else that needs fixing.

 #### Welcome onboard! (=^ ◡ ^=)